by Daniel Stashower

 “Some can take it,” one cast member declared.
 “Others can’t.”
 Eliot Ness could take it.
 He pasted a caricature of the performers into his scrapbook, including my grandfather, along with an audience photo of himself pressing a hand to his forehead, all but doubled over with laughter.

 He may have been “untouchable,” but once a year, at least, he happily took it on the chin.

-DANIEL STASHOWER is an acclaimed biographer and narrative historian and winner of the Edgar, Agatha, and Anthony awards, and the Raymond Chandler Fulbright Fellowship in Detective Fiction.
-His work has appeared in The New York Times, The Washington Post, Smithsonian Magazine, AARP: The Magazine, and National Geographic Traveler as well as other publications.
-His latest book is The Hour of Peril: The Secret Plot to Murder Lincoln Before the Civil War.
+Daniel Stashower is an acclaimed biographer and narrative historian and winner of the Edgar, Agatha, and Anthony awards, as well as the Raymond Chandler Fulbright Fellowship in Detective Fiction.
+His work has appeared in The New York Times, The Washington Post, Smithsonian Magazine, AARP: The Magazine, National Geographic Traveler, and American History as well as other publications.
+His books include American Demon, The Hour of Peril, Teller of Tales, and The Beautiful Cigar Girl.